Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/encryption-data-security/installing-signed-ssl-certificate.md

      -out private.key
    ```

-1. Run the {% include qq.html command="login" %} command to log in to your Qumulo cluster as an administrator.
+1. Run the {% include qq.html command="login" %} command to log in to a node in your Qumulo cluster as an administrator.
 For example:

    ```bash
    qq login \